bnadji/BAlert/README.md

 ### `BAlert.exit()` Method
 ---
 The `exit(delay)` method is the opposite of the `display()` method.
 It forces the alert to gracefully exit, using animation if defined.
 It also removes and cleans up event handlers.
+The internal and browser `DOM` structure and its artifacts are completely removed.
+So after `exit()`, there will be no trace of the alert in the browser DOM, internal JavaScript `DOM` structure, or in window event handlers.

 If the optional `delay` argument (integer) is provided, it delays the exit process by `delay` milliseconds.
-The alert and it artifacts are completely removed from browser DOM as well as the internal `DOM` structure we saw before.
-So after `exit()`, there will be no trace of the alert in the browser DOM, internal JavaScript `DOM` structure, or in window event handlers.

 This method also calls `onExitBegin` and `onExitEnd` callbacks as mentioned under **"`conf.callbacks` Attribute"** section.